James Waller: Scholarly works

-Waller is widely recognized for his work on intergroup relations and prejudice, and in 1996 developed a study program titled "Prejudice Across America."
+In 1996, Waller developed a study program titled "Prejudice Across America."
 The program drew national media attention and was named by President Bill Clinton's Initiative on Race as one of America's "Promising Practices for Racial Reconciliation."
-Many of the experiences from the study program are chronicled in Waller's first book, Face to Face: The Changing State of Racism Across America; and in a second book, Prejudice Across America.
+Many of the experiences from the study program are chronicled in Waller's first book, Face to Face: The Changing State of Racism Across America (Perseus Books, 1998) and in a second book, Prejudice Across America (University Press of Mississippi, 2000).
+Prejudice Across America was short-listed for a 2001 Outstanding Book Award from Boston University's Gustavus Myers Center for the Study of Bigotry and Human Rights in North America.

-In addition to six books, Waller has published more than thirty articles in peer-reviewed professional journals, contributed over twenty chapters in edited books, and is a co-editor of Historical Dialogue and the Prevention of Mass Atrocities.
-His book on perpetrators of genocide, Becoming Evil: How Ordinary People Commit Genocide and Mass Killing, was praised by Publishers Weekly for “clearly and effectively synthesizing a wide range of studies to develop an original and persuasive model of the process by which people can become evil.”
-In addition to being used as a textbook in college and university courses around the world, Becoming Evil also was short-listed for the biennial 'Raphael Lemkin Book Award' from the Institute for the Study of Genocide.
+His book on perpetrators of genocide, Becoming Evil: How Ordinary People Commit Genocide and Mass Killing (Oxford University Press, 2002), was praised by Publishers Weekly for “clearly and effectively synthesizing a wide range of studies to develop an original and persuasive model of the process by which people can become evil.”
+In addition to being used as a textbook in college and university courses around the world, Becoming Evil also was short-listed for the biennial Raphael Lemkin Book Award from the Institute for the Study of Genocide.
 Concepts from Becoming Evil, released in a revised and updated second edition in 2007, have been the basis for an international best-selling novel (The Exception by Christian Jungersen) and a play workshopped in the School of Theater, Film, and Television at UCLA.
-His research on perpetrator behavior also is featured in Eduardo Rufeisen’s award-winning documentary The Evil Within (2016).
-Waller’s fifth book, Confronting Evil: Engaging Our Responsibility to Prevent Genocide, has been hailed as “a well-written…immensely valuable contribution to the field of genocide studies.”
-His sixth book, A Troubled Sleep: Risk and Resilience in Contemporary Northern Ireland has been praised as a “model for scholarship on contemporary issues.”
+His research on perpetrator behavior also is featured in Eduardo Rufeisen's award-winning documentary The Evil Within (2016).

+Waller's fifth book, Confronting Evil: Engaging Our Responsibility to Prevent Genocide (Oxford University Press, 2016), discusses genocide prevention and responsibility for intervention.

+His sixth and most recent book, A Troubled Sleep: Risk and Resilience in Contemporary Northern Ireland was released by Oxford University Press in 2021 and has been praised as a “model for scholarship on contemporary issues” and as a "comprehensive guide on Northern Ireland’s post-Trouble’s society."